unisonweb/olddocsite/_includes/abilities.markdown

 This trick can be neat for exhaustively exploring a space of possibilities, for example to optimize some decision.

+That's the end of our tour of interesting example abilities.
+Now let's dive deeper into the ability lists that can appear in type signatures, and what they mean.

 ### More on abilities in type signatures

 #### Pure functions vs inferred abilities

-Empty ability lists are used for declaring pure functions.
+You can use an empty ability list to declare a pure function - that is, one that doesn't require any abilities.
 For example:

 ``` haskell
 inverse : Matrix ->{} Matrix